-The best way to feel financially secure is to build a savings account as soon as possible and put at least a couple of thousands of dollars on it.
+The best way to feel financially secure is to build a savings account as soon as possible and put at least a couple of thousands of dollars into it.
 A saving account can help you in many situations and emergencies, and having one can lighten your life more than you ever thought possible.

-Many people put their money in a closed account and leave them there forever, but that is not always the best choice because they will lose value over time to inflation.
+Many people put their money in a closed account and leave them there forever, but that is not always the best choice because it will lose value over time to inflation.
 So it is way better to put them on a low-risk investing plan, on an account from which you can withdraw them whenever you need.

 2 — Cumulative Growth

 The other way you can build financial security is by investing your money.
 Instead of keeping them still, you need to make them work for you and multiply them.
-So a well-organized investing plan to micro-manage your money becomes fundamental to get the most out of them.
+So a well-organized investing plan to micro-manage your money becomes fundamental to getting the most out of them.

 One way I do that is by using the 50–30–20 rule.
 So I use 50% of my income for necessary things I save or invest 30%, and use 20% for everything I want to buy.
 So while 30% work for me, I can use the remaining to live my life.

 If you want to reach the success you ever wanted, you need to live by some values and remind yourself what your purpose is.
 For example, you can split your main goal into parameters — a collection of beliefs you can put in your equation that will make you reach your goal.